One of the great things about engineered wood floors, is that they can easily be refurbished.Written by: Yarl Christie

 The first thing you’ll want to try is to give the floor a good clean.
 After all, there’s no point in sanding it down and refinishing it if you don’t have to.

-Often engineered wood floors can appear dull due to built up residue.
+If you don't regularly clean and maintain engineered wood floors properly then it can appear dull due to built up residue.
 Minor scratches and scuffs can also become noticeable.
 So, giving the floor a good clean can help to remove any built-up residue and potentially reduce or hide minor scratches.

 Start by vacuuming the floor to remove dirt, dust and debris.
 You can then give it a damp mop using warm water.
 If this doesn’t help, add a wood-floor safe cleaner to the water.
 You’ll even be able to find wood restoring solutions for floors which can specifically help to protect, as well as enhance the look of the floor.